skraft9/cybersecurity-research-tools/README.md

 # Tools for Cybersecurity Research

-_⚠️For research and authorized testing only.
+_⚠️Research and authorized testing only.
 Please do not use against systems without permission._

 ---
 ## Popular Tools